bvangennep/cropassets/README.md

 =================

-This plugin depends on [cropper.js](https://github.com/fengyuanchen/cropperjs) Either run npm install in the plugin resources directory or extract cropperjs into the resources/node_modules/cropperjs folder.
+This plugin depends on [cropper.js](https://github.com/fengyuanchen/cropperjs) Composer will install this package.
+When not user composer, either run npm install in the plugin root directory or extract cropperjs into the PLUGIN_ROOT/node_modules/cropperjs folder.

 Usage
 =================